dwyde/dwyde.github.io/thoughts/quantum-bell/index.md

-An alternative view is [superdeterminism](https://en.wikipedia.org/wiki/Superdeterminism), which says that the angle of one flipper and the result of heads or tails at the other flipper are caused by a common event in their past.
+An alternative view is [superdeterminism](https://en.wikipedia.org/wiki/Superdeterminism), which says that the angle of one flipper and a coin landing heads or tails at the other flipper are caused by a common event in their past.
 Many people seem to think that this means there is no
 [free will](https://doi.org/10.3389/fphy.2020.00139),